-Matthew is a solicitor in the Business Crime Group in the Litigation department.
+Matthew is a Managing Associate in the Business Crime Group in the Litigation department.

 He has experience of white collar defence and serious/complex crime including all areas of associated litigation, including: restraint; confiscation; civil recovery; freezing orders; judicial review; and challenges to search warrants.

 Matthew is also a member of the Fraud Lawyers Association, Junior London Solicitors Litigation Association and has been recognised by the Legal 500 in 2015 as ‘A star of the future with an excellent background in both civil and criminal law.’
 He also regularly contributes to updates for Association of Certified Anti-Money Laundering Specialists (ACAMS).

 - R v J - Successfully defended a senior executive of JJB PLC against a prosecution brought by the Serious Fraud Office (SFO) concerning the aiding and abetting of his principle to mislead the market in respect of a £100m capital raising venture.

 - R v K - Defending a company director accused of defrauding HM Revenue & Customs of £500,000 of VAT arising from a complex international corporate structure.

 - R v MW – Assisting as part of the defence team representing in criminal and regulatory proceedings before the English Cricket Board the first English professional cricketer to be charged with accepting an inducement to underperform in order to facilitate ‘spot-fixing’.

 - MHRA v IG – Successfully defending a client charged in a multi-handed conspiracy to supply imitation pharmaceutical drugs on the UK market resulting in a Level 1 product recall (Operation Singapore).
 Considered by the prosecution to be the most serious breach of EU medicines control at the time.